dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 ### Item 23: Prefer class hierarchies to tagged classes

 [2/5] Tagged classes are also bad design in C++.
 However, class hierarchies mean dynamic dispatching and usually mean dynamic allocation.
 Both things we are wary about.
-With `std::variant` we have kind of an alternative tool, while I would argue should be preferred to tagged classes in C++.
-I can not find a core guideline talking about this topic.
+With `std::variant` we have kind of an alternative tool, which I would argue should be preferred to tagged classes in C++.
+I cannot find a core guideline talking about this topic.
 Given the design space involving `std::variant` and class hierarchies, a guideline is overdue.

 ### Item 24: Prefer static member classes over nonstatic